favourrr-a/rn-assignment3-11014111/README.md

 #### SearchBox
 Description: A component containing a search bar with an icon.
 Usage: ```import SearchBox from './components/search/SearchBox'```
-Details: Uses TextInput for the search functionality.
+Details: Uses TextInput for the search functionality, and Button for filtering search results.

 #### TaskCategoriesList
 Description: A component that renders a horizontal list of task categories.